-Colorado State Extension Master Gardener Program Titles & Status courses in Canvas for Green School, passing the final exam (70% or better), attending their local county's CMG orientation, and completing 50 hours of volunteer service or 60 hours for 2-year apprentices.
+Colorado State Extension Master Gardener® Program Titles & Status APPRENTICE MASTER GARDENER

+Applicants 18 years of age or older, that have been accepted into the program and are working towards completing their training and volunteer requirements.
+These requirements include completing CSU Extension's Green School Full Program, passing the final exam (70% or better), attending their local county's CMG orientation, and completing 50 hours of volunteer service in 1 year, or 60 hours of volunteer service for 2-year apprentices.